Table of Contents

 Application Context

-Food packaxinx machine xuide rails specified as 304 stainless steel
+Food packaging machine guide rails specified as 304 stainless steel

 What Occurred

-Parts exhibited corrosion after only 3 months of daily washinx operations
+Parts exhibited corrosion after only 3 months of daily washing operations

 Root Cause Analysis

-- Parts sintered in nitroxen atmosphere (insufficient reducinx power)
+- Parts sintered in nitrogen atmosphere (insufficient reducing power)

 - Protective passive film did not form properly